jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 The upper and lower lines are the plots of hot and cold water temperatures, respectively.
 We see again that with $\alpha = 0.36$ we just barely will hit that 80 F target after sufficient time.
 With smaller volumes of cold water (larger $\alpha$), the cold bath raises up faster so the hot bath never has a chance to reach 80 F. As the cold volume increases ($\alpha < 0.36$), the target temperature is hit at earlier and earlier times.

-The ratio of $\alpha = 0.25$ looks like a good value.
-It looks like it takes about 4 and a half minutes to hit 80 F. It also means if I have 3 gal of wort, I'll need 12 gallons of ice water (that's not too much, I guess?).
+For the next analysis, I want to take the ratio of $\alpha = 0.25$.
+It looks fast enough; it takes about 4 and a half minutes to hit 80 F. It also means if I have 3 gal of wort, I'll need 12 gallons of ice water (that's not too much, I guess?).

 ### Transient hot and cold with different flowrates
-The next logical step is to take my coshen mass ratio and find the temperature profiles for different flowrates.
+The next logical step is to take my chosen mass ratio and find the temperature profiles for different flowrates.

 ![wort chiller temp plots](/images/post/figure-wort-chiller-q.png)

 There's a pretty dramatic difference in time between 40 gph and 80 gph, about 9 minutes for the slowest flowrate.
 You begin to then get diminishing returns for higher flowrate pumps.
-All the way to 200 gph, the time to hit my target temperature is only reduced to about 2 minutes.
+All the way to 200 gph, the time to hit my target temperature is only reduced to about 2 minutes from 4.5 minutes.

 I must note, though, that I haven't thought at all about how effective the physical wort chiller is that's sitting in the hot liquid.
 I suspect that at the large flow rates, my assumption that the chilling water exits at the same temperature as the average temperature of the hot bath becomes less and less valid.
 That faster flow rate might be completely wasted if the efficiency of the chiller isn't able to match it.

 ## Conclusions.... kind of

-Now... what does that have anything to do with buying a pump?
+Now... what does any of thise have to do with buying a pump?
 Well, not much.
 The difference between an 80 gph pump and a 158 gph pump (at twice the price) would be hitting pitching temperature about a minute faster -- given all the assumptions of my energy balance.
 Those flowrates are given by the pump description but I doubt I'd reach those values when its connected to the long copper coil of the wort chiller, and its concomitant pressure drop.
 Considering that I titled this "wort chiller pump" and not "wort chiller cold volume", I think the most important thing these equations highlight is how much more dependent the results are on the cold water volume than any aspect of the pump flowrate.
 You're not going to get anywhere unless your cold water volume is almost 3 times larger than hot.
 That's pretty interesting.

 ## Code
 I wrapped up the equations in some pert little code, reproduced here for posterity